Miserlou/Karla/Prelude_in_London.md

 ### Esmeralda's

 > Esmeralda's is booming.
-The champagne is flowing, the band is on fire tonight and the pretty young people are all dressed to the nines.
+The champagne is flowing, the band is on fire tonight and the pretty young people on the dance floor are all dressed to the nines.
 Posh older folks sit in booths against the walls, the men in tuxedos and the women in gowns.

-One of them has Lord Boothby and two other gentlemen flirting with three much younger girls.
+If they look around, you'll see that one of them has Lord Boothby and two other gentlemen flirting with three much younger girls.
+You'll also notice that you're underdressed, and that the bouncers have noticed too.
+If you didn't save Mika, you'll see her in a booth with a fat, gammon faced old man, her face obviously bruised and her lip split, hurridly covered with make up.
+If they did, she'll be dressed up and on the dance floor with a young suitor.

-Once he appears form the back, Ronnie Kray circles the room, accompanied by his four body guards, chatting up all the guests and drinking a glass of champagne.
+Once he appears from the back, Ronnie Kray circles the room, accompanied by his four body guards, chatting up all the guests and drinking a glass of champagne.
+If they introduce themselves as anybody other than who they are, he'll laugh and wink.

 If players try to drug or attack Kray, any roll other than a 6 fails, and regardless of the success, the bodyguards will grab the players and drag them into the back of the club, where 12 of his men are waiting.
 They'll tie the players to chairs and start hitting them with cricket bats.

-If players helped Charlie in the first act, his gang will storm the club - screams as the punters rush out - and Charlie will kill Kray in a gun battle.

-If they didn't, Kray will talk with largess about his place as the King of London while torturing the players - the though he'll spare the player who he recognizes as his long lost brother - expose them now!
+Kray will talk with largess about his place as the King of London while torturing the players - though he'll spare the player who he recognizes as his long lost brother - expose them now!
 The others, he announces, he'll hand over to Karla for torture - after he's had his turn, of course.
 Skilled rolls of 6 are required for loosening the ropes.

+If players helped Charlie in the first act, his gang will storm the club - gunshots, then screams as the punters rush out - and Charlie will kill Kray in a gun battle.
+"The King of London!"
+Mika will be killed in the cross-fire.

 Can the players escape before they're captured?